KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

    - **lb_lMo_scaling**: lower bound of the scaling factor that will scale the generic optimal fiber length into the optimized optimal fiber length.

-   - **ub_lMo_scaling**: lower bound of the scaling factor that will scale the generic optimal fiber length into the optimized optimal fiber length.
+   - **ub_lMo_scaling**: upper bound of the scaling factor that will scale the generic optimal fiber length into the optimized optimal fiber length.

    - **Coupled_slack_length**: For muscles from which the optimal fiber length is optimized, the tendon slack length will be optimized as well.
-Here you acn define an array with names of muscle from which tendon slack length will be coupled.
-This means that the generic fiber lengths of these muscles will be scaled with same variable.
+Here you can define an array with names of muscles for which tendon slack length will be coupled.
+This means that the generic tendon slack lengths of these muscles will be scaled with same variable.

    - **lb_lTs_scaling**: lower bound of the scaling factor that will scale the generic tendon slack length into the optimized tendon slack length.

-   - **ub_lTs_scaling**: lower bound of the scaling factor that will scale the generic tendon slack length into the optimized tendon slack length.
+   - **ub_lTs_scaling**: upper bound of the scaling factor that will scale the generic tendon slack length into the optimized tendon slack length.

-   - **wlM**: cost function weighting factor for 'tracking fiber' lenghts term.
+   - **wlM**: cost function weighting factor for 'tracking fiber lengths' term.

    - **wEMG**: cost function weighting factor for 'tracking EMG' term.